Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Charles V. Magro - Agrium, Inc.

 Thanks, Steve.
-Looking at the outlook for the remainder of the year, our large corn crop in the U.S. is anticipated with the USDA projecting an average corn yield of 172 bushels per acre.
+Looking at the outlook for the remainder of the year, a large corn crop in the U.S. is anticipated, with the USDA projecting an average corn yield of 172 bushels per acre.
 While crop prices are at relatively low levels, which can create challenges for some growers, U.S. grower margins remain at similar levels to last year.
 We have seen strong demand for crop inputs so far this fall with normal to above-normal application rates.

 The key uncertainty for the fourth quarter revolves around the completion of the U.S. corn harvest, which was still about 10% behind normal for this time of the year.
 The soybean harvest is progressing well in those acres where much of the fall fertilizer is applied.
 There is still time to harvest the crop and allow for a solid application window depending on weather, and growers can put a lot of fertilizer down in a relatively short period of time.